vikram641/notes-app-mvvm-retrofit/README.md

 Notes App 📝

-A production-ready Notes application built with MVVM architecture in Android.
-This project demonstrates how to create, read, update, and delete (CRUD) notes using a clean architecture approach and integrates REST APIs with the Retrofit library for seamless data handling.
+A production-ready Notes app built with MVVM in Android.
+Implements full CRUD using Retrofit-based REST APIs with clean architecture.
+Integrated Hilt for dependency injection and Navigation component for seamless flow with ViewModel & LiveData.

 🔑 Features